After Hair Transplant Surgery

 - You should avoid alcohol for three days after hair transplant and avoid smoking for two weeks as this adversely affects healing and graft survival

-- Most patients are able resume daily routine in one or two days after the procedure.
+- Most patients are able to resume daily routine in one or two days after the procedure.

 - Keep in contact with our patient coordinator every month and send your pictures for progress monitoring.
 Use email, Whatsapp or direct call.